-I'm a director of Southern Write, an association of top travel writers and photographers in Africa., and a former editor of Getaway magazine in Cape Town, South Africa.
+I'm an associate of Southern Write, a group of top travel writers and photographers in Africa and a former editor of Getaway magazine in Cape Town, South Africa.
 I have been an electronic engineer, lecturer in journalism and criminology, consultant to the Mandela government, a professional yachtsman, explorer, travel writer, photographer and a cable-car operator on the Rock of Gibraltar.
 My present passion is the impact of humans on planetary processes.

 As a criminologist, I was one of the co-drafters of the Youth Justice White Paper for the ANC government.
 I am a specialist in adolescent deviance.